syariatifaris/faris-101/README.md

 ### A. Integrity

 To assert an integrity, I often ask myself a question about a certain situation.
-Therefores, I will check whether my answer match with fact that the other people see.
+Therefore, I will check whether my answer match with fact that the other people see.
 This will keep myself being honest and highly objective.

 ### B. Accountability